-(g) To instruct election officers in their duties, calling them together in meeting whenever deemed advisable, and to inspect systematically and thoroughly the conduct of primaries and elections...to the end that primaries and elections may be honestly, efficiently, and uniformly conducted.
+(g) To instruct election officers in their duties, calling them together in meeting whenever deemed advisable, and to inspect systematically and thoroughly the conduct of primaries and elections in the several election districts of the county to the end that primaries and elections may be honestly, efficiently, and uniformly conducted.

 (i) To investigate election frauds, irregularities and violations of this act, and to report all suspicious circumstances to the district attorney.
 25 Pa.
 Stat.
-Ann. § 2642 (§ 2642).
+Ann. § 2642.

 In September of 2016, the Secretary issued to the counties "Guidance on Electronic Voting System Preparation and Security".
-This guidance document contemplated and expected that the counties would use "third-party vendors" to conduct the necessary "purchase, preserve, store and maintain primary and election equipment" that was expressly delegated and mandated to the counties pursuant to § 2642.
-This included measures to ensure security, perform maintenance, and preparations of the voting machines and systems in use by the counties.
-Details of the Secretary's guidance included the procedures for third-party vendors to perform file transfers.
+(App.
+11).
+This guidance document contemplated and expected that the counties would use "third-party vendors" to conduct the necessary "purchase, preserve, store and maintain primary and election equipment" that was expressly delegated and mandated to the counties pursuant to 25 Pa.
+Stat.
+Ann.
+2642.
+This included measures to security. perform maintenance. ensure and preparations of the voting machines systems in use by Details of the Secretary's guidance the counties. included the procedures for third-party vendors to perform file transfers.
 Further, the Secretary's guidance "applie[d] to any vendor that is providing technical support to the counties for any component of the system involved in the canvass of the election."
+(App.
+11).
 The Secretary's guidance was updated on October 13, 2020 and again contemplated the use of outside vendors to perform election preparation and maintenance on the voting systems.
+(App.
+11).

-Pursuant to § 2642, Petitioners hired Wake Technology Services, Inc. (Wake TSI), a managed service provider specializing in data center, network, server and desktop systems design, and cybersecurity and management, to include voting systems technology.
+Pursuant to 25 Pa.
+Stat.
+Ann.
+2642, Petitioners hired Wake Technology Services, Inc. (Wake TSI), a managed service provider specializing in data center, network, server and desktop systems design, and cybersecurity and management, to include voting systems technology.
 Petitioners requested Wake TSI to assist it in an investigation and assessment of Fulton County's voting systems and processes that were utilized in the November 2020 general election.
 Wake TSI's reviewed the Dominion Democracy Suite 5.5A operating and application systems, file data, log files, ballot images, and related files.
+(App.
+113).

-Pursuant to the Secretary's 2016 and 2020 guidance, Wake TSI ensured that proper chain of custody of the equipment was maintained at all times through the presence of Fulton County's Election Director, who was the sole individual to remove or replace ballots in the ballot carts.
-In its "Fulton County Election System Analysis," report, Wake TSI concluded that the 2020 General Election was well run and conducted, in a diligent and effective manner.
-This seemingly fulfilled Petitioners' duties as set forth in § 2642(g).
+Pursuant to the Secretary's 2016 and 2020 guidance, Wake TSI ensured that proper chain of custody of the equipment was maintained at all times through the presence of Fulton County's Election Director (Commissioners and other staff were also present), who was the sole individual to remove or replace ballots in the ballot carts.

+Wake TSI issued its "Fulton County Election System Analysis," report (the Wake TSI Report) dated February 19, 2021.
+In its report, Wake TSI concluded that the 2020 General Election was well run and conducted, in a diligent and effective manner.
+(App.
+7).
+This seemingly fulfilled Petitioners' duties as set forth in 25 P.S. § 2642(g).

 In its report, however, Wake TSI also found several problems with the Democracy Suite 5.5A system.
-Among these were errors in the ballot scanning, a failure of the system to meet Commonwealth Certification requirements, non-certified database tools on the system, evidence that changes had been made to Dominion's entire election management system (EMS) three weeks before the 2020 election, and a lack of commonwealth logic and accuracy inspections L&A inspections of the Dominion Voting Systems.
+Among these were errors in the ballot scanning, a failure of the system to meet Commonwealth Certification requirements, non-certified database tools on the system, changes made to Dominion's entire election management system (EMS) three weeks before the 2020 election, and a lack of commonwealth logic and accuracy inspections L&A inspections of the Dominion Voting Systems.
+(App.
+7).